taylorcjohn/hpa/README.md

 However, if there are common factors the revealed answer may be different.
-For example, dividing 123 by 789 produces 0.155893536121673 but ratap shows this to be "approximated`" by 41/263 because 123 and 789 share the factor 3.
+For example, dividing 123 by 789 produces 0.155893536121673 but ratap shows this to be "approximated" by 41/263 because 123 and 789 share the factor 3.

 Even harder to discover, ratap can find hidden roots and 'special' numbers like Pi and e.